District Manager: How Many Units Should They Oversee?

 1. Distance

-And, if the distance is considerable enough, there may be an increase in expenses like gasoline, hotel (if they have to spend an overnight), food, and other supplies required to travel.
+If the units are far apart, your District Manager will spend a significant amount of time traveling between stores.
+And if the distance is considerable, there may be an increase in expenses such as gasoline, hotel (if they have to spend the night), food, and other supplies required for the unit visits.

 2. Complexity